gardener/documentation/website/documentation/getting-started/features/credential-rotation.md

 ![rotation-phases](./images/rotation-phases.png)

 At the beginning, only the old set of credentials exists.
 By triggering the rotation, new credentials are created in the Preparing phase and both sets are valid.
 Now, all clients have to update and start using the new credentials.
-Only afterwards it is safe to trigger the Completing phase, which invalidates the old credentials.
+Only afterward it is safe to trigger the Completing phase, which invalidates the old credentials.

 The shoot's status will always show the current status / phase of the rotation.